roynwu/personal-website-v1/headline-writer/index.md

 In order to further improve our model performance in certain scenarios, (for example, to avoid generating faulty information), we implemented the pointer-generator and coverage structure on the basis of BiLSTM with self-attention as the advanced model (using teacher-forcing to train).
 Surprisingly, the loss and BLEU score after adding the pointer-generator and coverage is not as good as before.
 We think possible reasons might be that, on the one hand, we changed the loss function by adding coverage loss into it, which just increased component of loss function; on the other hand, although the metrics we used do not suggest improving, after doing qualitative analysis, we find the headline generation is actually improved.

-After the exploration phase, we retrained the models using the full dataset and the corresponding results and training loss curves are presented in Figure 5 and Table 3.
-From the loss curve we can see that all of them are demonstrating similar optimization velocity, and the trend is in consistency with our findings in the subset data that teacher forcing and self-attention helps improve the performance.
-As for the result, it is not hard to find out that although the metrics are improved by introducing more data, the relative trend keeps the same, and our best model’s (BiLSTM with self-attention, pointer-generator, and coverage structure) BLEU score 0.075 actually beats our main source paper with BLEU of 0.010 [(Lopyrev)](https://arxiv.org/pdf/1512.01712.pdf).
+After the exploration phase, we retrained the models using the full dataset and the corresponding results are presented in the table below.
+It is not hard to find out that although the metrics are improved by introducing more data, the relative trend keeps the same, and our best model’s (BiLSTM with self-attention, pointer-generator, and coverage structure) BLEU score 0.075 actually beats our main source paper with BLEU of 0.010 [(Lopyrev)](https://arxiv.org/pdf/1512.01712.pdf).
 <br/><br/>
 {{< image width="600" src="/img/projects/headline-writer/fullset.png" caption="Result comparison on full dataset" >}}